nwalsh1995/min-jws/README.md

 		* should handle the `crit` header
 		* should handle any extra logic you want to do on the header

+## Producing

+	* the payload as a dictionary
+	* a callable that takes the JOSE header and returns a callable to compute the signature (internally typed as `AlgComputeFn`)

 # helpers
 there exist some functions which can be partially implemented in order for ease-of-use. for instance, `min_jws.validator.jose_validator.validate_jose_header` contains a generic structure for validating the JOSE header. it allows you to pass in callables to specify how to handle `alg` header, how to handle `crit` header, and how to handle any custom logic on headers. `validate_jose_header` is a function that relies on other callables, so you can partially implement it and then pass it around later.